jsonmaur/aws-regions/readme.md

 ## Raw Data

-You can download a JSON file of all the region data here: `https://raw.githubusercontent.com/jsonmaur/aws-regions/master/regions.json`
+You can download a JSON file with all the region data [here](https://raw.githubusercontent.com/jsonmaur/aws-regions/master/regions.json).

 ## License